 Many people mistakenly see Intuitive Eating as a hunger and fullness diet.
 That couldn’t be farther from the truth.

 Recognizing and honoring your hunger is important, but understanding when you’ve reached adequate fullness is also important.

 It’s quite amazing how our bodies are designed to send us hunger signals when it needs more energy/nutrients, and then also give us signals to tell us when it’s full.
 Much like the gas/petrol pump when the handle clicks and shuts off the flow of fuel when the tank is full before it overflows.

 Dieting disconnects us from these signals.

 I often use a hunger and fullness scale with clients.
 It helps them learn to identify different levels of hunger and fullness and understand how each level makes THEM feel.
-Shoot me a DM if you’d like a copy.
+CLICK HERE to download it.

 It’s quite amazing when people start to really pay attention to these signals.
 Often, they realize they only recognize when they’re stuffed and when they’re ravenous.